The CIHT South West Emerging Professionals Group

 Lauren Allington - CIHT South West EPG Co-Chair

-Lauren joined Devon County Council as a graduate Transport Planner in 2021, working on a range of highways, active travel and multi-modal schemes and policies, including the new Local Transport Plan.
+Lauren is a Transportation Planning Officer at Devon County Council, joining the team in 2021 as a graduate.
+She works on a range of highways, active travel and multi-modal schemes across the county, and has supported the publication of the new Local Transport Plan.
 She has completed an MSc in Transportation Planning and Engineering with the University of Southampton and became co-chair of the CIHT South West EPG in May 2024.
+She was awarded CIHT Emerging Professional of the Year in 2025.

-Lydia Hyde - CIHT South West EPG Social Events Officer
+Lydia Hyde - CIHT South West EPG Co-Chair

-Lydia is a Senior Transport Planner at Pegasus Group, based in Bristol.
-With around four years experience, I’ve worked on a variety of schemes in a range of sectors.
-For me, transport planning is about problem-solving to get the optimum solution.
-Within my role at CIHT, I’ll be looking after any social/networking events and am always open to ideas.
+Lydia is a Principal Transport Planner at Pegasus Group, based in Bristol.
+With around four years experience, she has worked on a variety of schemes in a range of sectors.
+To Lydia, transport planning is about problem-solving to get the optimum solution.

 Tom Lewis - CIHT South West EPG Educational Events Officer